K-pop (or Korean pop) continues to shape the global music scene with its infectious melodies, intricate dance routines, and inspiring fashion.

-This wholesome YA novel XOXO centres on Jenny, a dedicated cellist who unexpectedly falls for Jaewoo, a K-pop idol, after a chance meeting in Los Angeles.
+This wholesome YA novel XOXO centres on Jenny, a dedicated cellist who unexpectedly falls for K-pop idol Jaewoo after a chance meeting in a noraebang in K-Town Los Angeles.

-A contemporary forbidden romance, XOXO will immerse you in the K-pop industry and make you fall in love with Seoul through sumptuous descriptions of food and surroundings,
+A low-stakes contemporary forbidden romance, XOXO will immerse you in the K-pop industry and make you fall in love with Seoul and the group of friends Jenny makes there.

 Read More: 16 Best Korean Manhwa (Webtoons)